fabulous-dev/Fabulous/DEVGUIDE.md

 Contributing is easy:

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the repository
-2. Create a new branch for the feature/fix and give it an appropriate name `my_fabulous_fix`
+2. Create a new branch for the feature/fix and give it an appropriate name, e.g. `my_fabulous_fix`
 3. Do your best work
 4. Build/Test as per the below
 5. Create a pull request back to `Fabulous/master`